 "This report is a call to action for everyone involved in catering for the London 2012 Olympic Games, to ensure that the food served before, during and after the Games is local, seasonal and organic as was promised in London’s bid

 Submitted by Martin Slavin on Sat, 15/12/2007 - 14:18.

 One family seems to be doing nicely out of the Olympics.
 Mrs Windsor's nephew made a profit out of selling Jubilee and Olympics commemorative items at £3,900 a throw.
 Mrs Windsor herself was awarded an Honorary BAFTA and was ludicrously described as the 'most memorable Bond girl yet'.
 The Olympic Park is, of course, named after a famous ship, the QEII.
-A further example of this interminable sycophancy is the renaming of another local park, Marsh Lane Fields, where the Manor Gardens Allotments were forcibly relocated, the instantly forgettable Leyton Jubilee Park.
+A further example of this interminable sycophancy is the renaming of another local park, Marsh Lane Fields, where the Manor Gardens Allotments were forcibly relocated, as the instantly forgettable Leyton Jubilee Park.

 Submitted by Julian Cheyne on Mon, 08/04/2013 - 16:56.

 More Olympic mumbo jumbo, this time about London 2012's recruitment legacy.
 Pats on the back for LOCOG’s head of recruitment, Paul Modley, for keeping his team of employees motivated, despite the fact that they knew their jobs would end when the Olympics finished.
 Huh?
 Is this a problem unique to the Olympics?
 Don’t lots of projects come to an end and everyone knows they’ll have to look for another job?

 Submitted by Julian Cheyne on Fri, 15/03/2013 - 01:20.